MA in English from National University in 2016, and writes about linguistics, narratology, and cognitive poetics.

 Your Lordship's in all duety

 However, this was not the end of the incidences regarding Bacon’s association with both known associates of the author of the plays, and places and events reflected in the plays.
-The Comedy Of Errors was first played at a Christmas entertainment at Gray's Inn which Francis Bacon had the principle part in producing (Walker, 2012).
-Bacon was raised in the Cecil household; topical reading of some of the plays indications a close association with this household (Walker, 2012).
+The Comedy Of Errors was first played at a Christmas entertainment at Gray's Inn which Francis Bacon had the principal part in producing (Walker, 2012).
+Bacon was raised in the Cecil household; topical reading of some of the plays indicates a close association with this household (Walker, 2012).
 There is no doubt that the character of Polonius was William Cecil, Lord Burghley and Richard III is modeled after Robert Cecil, the son of William Cecil (Walker, 2012).
-Bertram in All's Well That Ends Well is modeled after Edward de Vere, XVII Earl of Oxford who was a ward in the Cecil houshold and who married Anne, William Cecil's daughter (Walker, 2012).
-Bacon was also a courtier, and had close contact with Queen Elizabeth I, and those in close contact with her, thus having enough knowledge of her insomuch as Richard II is modeled after Elizabeth and the first record of Richard II is in a letter from Essex where he mentions it is being played in the Hoby household (Walker, 2012).
-The Hoby’s were Francis Bacon’s first cousins and Francis and his brother Anthony were close to the Hoby's (Walker, 2012).
+Bertram in All's Well That Ends Well is modeled after Edward de Vere, XVII Earl of Oxford who was a ward in the Cecil household and who married Anne, William Cecil's daughter (Walker, 2012).
+Bacon was also a courtier and had close contact with Queen Elizabeth I, and those in close contact with her, thus having enough knowledge of her insomuch as Richard II is modeled after Elizabeth and the first record of Richard II is in a letter from Essex where he mentions it is being played in the Hoby household (Walker, 2012).
+The Hobys were Francis Bacon’s first cousins and Francis and his brother Anthony were close to the Hobys (Walker, 2012).
 Love's Labour Lost has numerous topical references to members of the Essex circle, knowledge that could only have come from within (Walker, 2012).
 Othello was modeled after Sir Walter Raleigh, and Iago after Lord Henry Howard and Robert Cecil (Walker, 2012).
 And lastly, The Tempest had its rise from papers of the Virginia Company of which Bacon was a moving force (Walker, 2012).
-It is seemly more likely for a candidate to be highly considered when known to be associated within these many small circles.
+It is seemly more likely for a candidate to be highly considered when known to be associated with these many small circles.
 How else could one write about a Queen’s conflicts without firsthand knowledge of them?
 This is also more reason for Bacon to assume such a nom de plume; for the sake of escaping the wrath of a queen who was not inclined to the crude humor that is often associated with William Shakespeare.
 He wrote under such a veil, for the fear of being condemned for his writings whether they were about Queen Elizabeth, or the Essex circle.

 However, Sir Francis Bacon did leave clues behind to hint us something.
 Many expressions and metaphors used by Bacon appear in Shakespeare’s plays, in scary similitude (Walker, 2012).
 For example, in Bacon’s, Essay of Friendship, he wrote “Men have their time, and die many times, in desire of some things which they principally take to heart.”
-(Bacon, 1599) The same philosophy was expressed in almost the exact way in same year as Shakespeare’s Julius Caesar, “Cowards die many times before their deaths.”
+(Bacon, 1599) The same philosophy was expressed in almost the exact way in the same year as Shakespeare’s Julius Caesar, “Cowards die many times before their deaths.”
 (Shakespeare, 1599) Another parallel from Julius Caesar is, “There is a Tide in the affayres of men, Which taken at the flood leades on to Fortune.”(Shakespeare, 1599) Compared to what Bacon wrote in his De Augmentis, “In third place I set down reputation because of the peremptory tides and currents it hath, which if they be not taken in their due time are seldom recovered” (Bacon, 1612).
 These are only two of the endless list of incredible similarities that can be drawn from Francis Bacon’s philosophy and published essays and William Shakespeare’s plays (Walker, 2012).

 Lastly, and perhaps the most intriguing aspect surrounding Francis Bacon’s claim to Shakespeare’s works is marks in symbols (Walker, 2012).
 The light “A”, dark “A” headpiece, most commonly known as a Masonic symbol that stands for Athena, was utilized by Bacon to mark the works that he produced (Walker, 2012).
-Bacon combined this Masonic symbol of the light “A” and the dark “A” along with his coat of arms to create his emblem that would identify the books with which Bacon had connections with (Walker, 2012).
+Bacon combined this Masonic symbol of the light “A” and the dark “A” along with his coat of arms to create an emblem that would identify the books with which Bacon had connections with (Walker, 2012).
 He used this emblem initially in 1577 until his death in 1626 when it disappeared completely (Walker, 2012).
 However, the list of books that bore Bacon’s unique emblem covers most of the notable books of the English literary renaissance including Shakespeare’s The Sonnets, First Folio 1623, and the Bible-King James Version (Walker, 2012).

 Based on the overall research conducted concerning the plausibility of Sir Francis Bacon being the true author of the works of Shakespeare, I find that there is much evidence in support of him.
-Enough evidence to make him the most likely candidate, at the least, for there are simply too many similarities and thought provoking letters surrounding the possibility that it cannot be ignored.
+Enough evidence to make him the most likely candidate, at the least, for there are simply too many similarities and thought-provoking letters surrounding the possibility that it cannot be ignored.
 In all trueness, there is much more evidence I would be inclined to present, however, for the sake of the paper and its requirements, I must refrain.
 I believe that the evidences above were the most necessary and foundational components of the Bacon Theory, thus I made them the priority of this paper.
 In future papers, of course, I may want to expand these proofs to broader horizons.
-Yet, as it stands, I see only one possible candidate to Shakespeare’s works who could not possibly be William Shakespeare, and that is Sir Francis Bacon.
+Yet, as it stands, I see only one possible candidate for Shakespeare’s works who could not possibly be William Shakespeare, and that is Sir Francis Bacon.